-Therefore, your CV ought to be formatted clearly, creating a professional first impression.
-Using our free mechanical technician CV template as a starting point, you will be able to present all of your information accurately and effectively.
-Below, our step-by-step guide takes you through the process of writing an effective CV.
-It includes:
+Your CV should be clearly formatted to create a professional first impression.
+Using our mechanical technician CV example as a starting point, you can present your information accurately and effectively.
+My step-by-step guide takes you through the process of writing an effective CV.

 SEARCH ALL CV EXAMPLES